eciggaar/devops-workshop/openshift/3-Pipelines.md

 At this point we deployed our Vert.x java application to Openshift using a pipeline.
 Let's have a look at the application.
 For this,

 1. Switch tab to the OpenShift Web Console, open the 'Developer' view and select 'Topology'.
-Make sure the 'jfall-workshop' project is selected.
+Make sure the 'devops-workshop' project is selected.

     ![vertx knative service](images/vertx-kn-service.png)